borglab/gtsam-packaging/README.md

 		git fetch --all
         git push origin 'refs/remotes/borglab/*:refs/heads/*'

    The last line will copy all branches of this repo over to yours, giving you a working setup.

+5. One more thing: push the adjusted workflow files:

+        git push origin master

 That's it!
 Now check your repo on github (under "Actions") to see that everything builds and uploads correctly.